huaweicloud/terraform-provider-huaweicloud/docs/resources/dds_instance.md

   + For a Community Edition single node instance, the value is **single**.
     Changing this creates a new instance.

-* `id` - (Required, String, ForceNew) Specifies the ID of the template.
+* `id` - (Required, String) Specifies the ID of the template.

-  Changing this creates a new instance.
+  -> Atfer updating the `configuration.id`, please check whether the instance needs to be restarted.

 The `flavor` block supports: